awsdocs/amazon-emr-management-guide/doc_source/emr-studio-manage-users.md

 1. After you select users and groups to add to your Studio, choose **Add**\.
 You should see the users and groups appear in the **Studio users** list\.
 It might take a few seconds for the list to refresh\.

-1. Follow the instructions in [Update Permissions for a User or Group Assigned to a Studio](#emr-studio-update-user) to refine the Studio permissions for a user or group\.
+1. Follow the instructions in [Update permissions for a user or group assigned to a Studio](#emr-studio-update-user) to refine the Studio permissions for a user or group\.

 ------
 #### [ CLI ]